Ann0831/serendilang/docs/architecture.md

 # 1. Introduction

 Serendilang is a language exchange social platform that supports real-time video calls, text-based chat, post creation, likes, and friend connections.
-Any user on the platform can initiate a call with another user, which introduces additional security and safety considerations at the system design level.

 At present, Serendilang is implemented as a web-based application.